jupyter-book/jupyter-book/docs/faq.md

 **Consider waiting if:**
 - You need features not yet available in 2.0 (see [known limitations](#known-limitations))
 - Your project uses many Sphinx extensions
-- You have a stable workflow with JB 1.0 that meets your needs and don't want to upgrade.
+- You have a stable workflow with Jupyter Book 1 that meets your needs and don't want to upgrade.

 See our [upgrade guide](./upgrade.md) for detailed migration instructions.